SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 # Description

-Write function that:
+Write a function that:

-- Records a car number for every car that enters the parking lot.
+- Records a car license plate for every car that enters the parking lot.
-- Removes a car number when the car goes out.
+- Removes the car when it goes out.
-- Input will be array of strings in format `['direction, carNumber']`.
+- Input will be an array of strings in the following format `['direction, carNumber']`.

-Print the output with all car numbers which are in the parking lot **sorted in ascending by number**.
+Print the output with all car numbers which are in the parking lot **sorted in ascending order by their license plate**.

 # Example 1